FACT (Families and Carers Together) Bucks

 Those Trustees noted with an asterisk shall retire at the AGM

 Governance and Administration

 FACT Bucks is the Parent Carer Forum for Buckinghamshire, as required by the Children and Families Act 2014.

 The objects of the Charity are to embed a local, pan disability, parent led parent/carer forum; build parent/carer participation/co-production based on good practice; and share good practice, knowledge and expertise about parent participation to ensure that it continues to grow and strengthen.

 The Charity is not able to undertake campaigns, pursue individual cases nor offer support and counselling to individual parent carers.

 The Trustees noted above are the founding trustees who signed the Trust document at the time of the registration of FACT Bucks as a CIO.
 None of the trustees have resigned their office during the period.
 These founding trustees are required to resign by rota at each AGM and if they are willing to do so, seek re-election for a three year term.
-By their agreement, two trustees will do so at the first AGM and the remaining two at the subsequent AGM.
+By their agreement, the remaining two trustees will do so at this AGM.
 The Charity may have up to 12 trustees elected by the AGM.
 Trustees must be members of the Charity.

 Under the terms of the Trust, the Trustees have delegated away the day to day administration of the Charity to the Steering Group appointed by them.

 The membership of the Steering Group for the period under review has been as follows:-